 A branch is usually an adequate vehicle for low cost projects.
 However, it is not the ideal choice for substantial projects because the parent company and branch offices activities are not differentiated, the parent company is fully liable for the branches liabilities.

-From a tax point of view, branches are permanent establishments of non-resident companies and a Slovakia branch is not a separate legal company from its parent.
+From a tax point of view, branches are permanent establishments of non-resident companies and a Slovakian branch is not a separate legal company from its parent.

 The branch must have the same name as the parent company.

-A branch of a non-resident company must appoint a resident individual or a company to represent it in its dealings with the tax authorities.
-The representatives may be held jointly and severally liable for the tax debts of the permanent establishments of non-resident entities, which they represent.
+A branch must appoint a resident individual to represent it in its dealings with the tax authorities, and supply its own trading address in the country of branch registration.
+The representative may be held jointly and severally liable for the tax debts incurred by the branch.

 To register a branch, evidence has to be provided of the existence of the parent, certified copies of the Articles or Statues, the names of the directors, the share capital, the registered office, and the names of the representatives who will act for you.